LeesaM95/Final-Project/README.md

   ## Credits

-  To build this project we used style-components and made heavy use of google.
+  To build this project we used style-components, MongoDB, Mongoose Bcrypt, Apollo, GraphQL, Vite, and made heavy use of google and StackOverflow.
 Additionally we received help from a tutor, the TA and the instructor.
 We also relied on the WWF for information regarding pandas.

   ## License